OVER 50? The “GRID” Rules Help Older Workers Win Disability Benefits

 If we don’t win your benefits, we don’t get paid.
 There is evidence that hiring an attorney with experience raises your chances of winning your SSDI and SSI benefits by 30%.
 Because you pay nothing upfront, you have nothing to lose by hiring us.
 You can only increase your chances of winning by hiring lawyers with Social Security legal experience.

-Cannon Disability Law has been in business for 30 years.
-During that time we have won over 20,000 Social Security Disability and SSI cases.
+Our law firm has been in business for 30 years.
+During that time we have won over 20,000 SSD and SSI cases.
 We are experts at Social Security law.
-More importantly, we know the effort it takes and the evidence that the Judge needs in order to grant your case.
 Our firm will help you at the outset of your case.
 We will help you apply for benefits online at Social Security’s website.
 Additionally, we appeal any SSA denial.
 Also, we help you understand what you questions the Judge will ask you at your hearing.
 In this way, we prepare you to explain why you can’t work to the Judge.

 Our lawyers and staff have many years of legal experience.
-Because of our years of experience, we understand Social Security law.
+Because of our experience, we understand Social Security law.
 Also, we understand the GRID Rules.
 We also know what the SSA requires in terms of medical evidence.
 Do your research.
-Call a number of lawyers and ask them how many disability cases they have won.
-Find a lawyer with the most experience in this area of law to help you.
+Call a number of lawyers and ask them how many SSDI and SSI cases they have won.
+If they have only won a few hundred cases, then ask yourself if they have the legal experience that you are looking for.
+Find a lawyer with the most success in this area of law to help you.